Diversity of Solutions: An Exploration Through the Lens of Fixed-Parameter Tractability Theory: Diversity in Kernelization

 \section{Diversity in Kernelization}

-In this section, we give a framework for obtaining polynomial kernels for diverse variants of subset minimization problems, parameterized by the solution size plus the number of requested solutions.
-To do so, we prove that such kernels exist for the diverse variant of any problem that admits a \emph{loss-less} polynomial kernel which was introduced recently~\cite{CH17,CH16}.
-The related notion of a \emph{full kernel} as a kernelization algorithm that preserves all minimal solutions was previously defined in~\cite{Dam06}, see also~\cite{SS08}.

-We exemplify the use of our framework by showing that e.g., \textsc{Diverse Vertex Cover} and \textsc{Diverse $d$-Hitting Set}, \textsc{Diverse Point Line Cover}, \textsc{Diverse Feedback Arc Set in Tournaments}, admit polynomial kernels.
-This list is by no means comprehensive.
+Another key concept in the field of parameterized complexity is that of a \emph{kernelization} algorithm~\cite{kernelization}.
+We have obtained some parallel results about the kernelization complexity of diverse problems as well that we want to briefly sketch in this section.
+A polynomial kernel of a parameterized problem is a polynomial-time algorithm that given any instance either solves it or constructs in polynomial time an equivalent\footnote{ Meaning that the constructed instance is a \yes-instance if and only if the original instance was.} instance whose size is polynomial in the parameter.
+It is known that a parameterized problem is FPT if and only if it has a (not necessarily polynomial) kernel, and a natural step after proving a parameterized problem to be FPT is to decide whether or not it has a polynomial kernel.

+We show that the diverse variants of several basic problems parameterized by the number of requested solutions plus solution size admit polynomial kernels as well.
+This is done via a variant of the recently introduced notion of \emph{loss-less kernels}~\cite{CH16} which are a special class of kernelizations that - very roughly speaking - for each but polynomially many bits of the input can either decide whether it has to be part of every solution or if it may be added to a solution without `destroying' it.

+For instance, consider the famous Buss kernel for \textsc{Vertex Cover}~\cite{BG93}: Given a graph $G$ and an integer $k$, we want to decide if $G$ has a vertex cover of size $k$.
+Each vertex of degree at least $k + 1$ must be in each solution.
+Otherwise, we have to include its (at least) $k+1$ neighbors, exceeding the size constraint.
+On the other hand, each isolated (degree-$0$) vertex can be included in a vertex cover without destroying it, but it does not cover any edge.
+In the `non-diverse' variant, we may remove these isolated vertices, and in the diverse variant, we have to keep some of them as they may be used to increase the diversity.
+However, polynomially (in $k$ and $r$) many such vertices suffice.

+We now turn to the technical description of this framework.
+All problems that fall into our framework have to be \emph{subset minimization problems}.
 In a \emph{subset minimization problem}, one part of the input is a set, called the \emph{domain} of the instance, and the objective is to find a minimum size subset of the domain that satisfies a certain property.
 For a subset minimization problem $\Pi$, and an instance $I$ of $\Pi$, we denote by $\domain(I)$ the \emph{domain} of $I$.
 E.g., in the \textsc{Vertex Cover} problem, an instance consists of a graph $G$ and an integer $k$ and the domain of the instance is $V(G)$.
 For an instance $(I, k)$ of a parameterized problem, we denote its domain by $\domain(I)$.